-- Liaison and information transferred from a previous educational setting and or the Area SENDCO.

-- Tracking information and data related to a child's progress.
-E.g. Is a child performing below age expected levels?

-- School based assessments carried out initially by the class teacher.

-- School based assessments carried out by the SENDCO.
+- Liaison and information transferred from a previous educational setting and or the Area SENDCO. - Tracking information and data related to a child's progress.
+E.g. Is a child performing below age expected levels? - School based assessments carried out initially by the class teacher. - School based assessments carried out by the SENDCO.
+Eg. Literacy Gold - All pupils who are working below in either reading and /or writing are screened for dyslexia during Year 3.
+We currently use the Literacy Gold Dyslexia screener.

 - Concerns raised by parents.

 - Concern raised by school staff.

 - Concern raised by pupil.

 - Liaison with external agencies.

 - Health diagnosis.